Updated 27th February 2017 - Attached is a summary of the qualifications that have recently been registered in each State and Territory.

 The attached document provides a summary of the Apprenticeship and Traineeship statistics for each State and Territory for the June Quarter 2016.

-The National Centre for Vocational Education and Research (NCVER) has released the "Australian vocational education and training statistics: Apprentices and trainees 2015 - Annual" publication.
+This statisitcal data has been sourced from the National Centre for Vocational Education and Research (NCVER) "Australian vocational education and training statistics: Apprentices and Trainees", June Quarter 2016 release.

 AusAppPathways is a new app that helps students at the beginning of their career research to explore the many apprenticeship and traineeship pathway options.